Poonamallee Assembly constituency

 Poonamallee is a state assembly constituency in Tiruvallur district in Tamil Nadu.
 Its State Assembly Constituency number is 5.
 The seat is reserved for candidates from the Scheduled Castes.
-It comprises portions of the Poonamallee and Thiruvallur taluks and is a part of the Thiruvallur constituency for national elections to the Parliament of India.
+It comprises portions of Poonamallee and Thiruvallur taluks and is a part of Thiruvallur Lok Sabha constituency for national elections to the Parliament of India.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.

 Members of the Legislative Assembly

 Elections and winners in the constituency are listed below: